Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Bilevel Optimization via Lower-Bound based Joint Entropy Search

 \subsection{Lower Bound of Mutual Information}

-Bilevel information gain is represented as the MI between the candidate observations $(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)})$ and the set of the optimal solutions and their upper- and lower-objective values $\{ f^*, g^*, \*x^*, \*\theta^* \}$:
+Bilevel information gain is represented as the MI between the candidate observations $(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)})$ and the set of the optimal solutions and their upper- and lower-objective values $o^* \coloneqq \{ f^*, g^*, \*x^*, \*\theta^* \}$:

+for which an illustration is shown in Fig.~\ref{fig:bilevel-information}.
 This criterion naturally allows simultaneous consideration of both the upper- and the lower-objectives.
 Since the direct evaluation of this MI is difficult, we employ a lower bound based approximation.
 Let $\Omega \coloneqq \{ y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)}, f^*, g^*, \*x^*, \*\theta^* \}$.
 Our lower bound of the MI is derived by a technique that is often used in the context of the variational approximation \citep[e.g.,][]{Poole2019-Variational}:

-where $\mr{KL}$ is Kullback-Leibler (KL) divergence and $q(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)} \mid f^*, g^*, \*x^*, \*\theta^*, \cD_t)$ is a variational distribution ($q$ can be any density function as far as the KL divergence can be defined).
-The inequality of the last line can be taken because the KL divergence is non-negative (the equality holds when $p(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)} \mid f^*, g^*, \*x^*, \*\theta^*, \cD_t) = q(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)} \mid f^*, g^*, \*x^*, \*\theta^*, \cD_t)$).
+where $\mr{KL}$ is Kullback-Leibler (KL) divergence and $q(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)} \mid o^*, \cD_t)$ is a variational distribution ($q$ can be any density function as far as the KL divergence can be defined).
+The inequality of the last line can be taken because the KL divergence is non-negative (the equality holds when $p(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)} \mid o^*, \cD_t) = q(y^f_{(\*x, \*\theta)}, y^g_{(\*x, \*\theta)} \mid o^*, \cD_t)$).
 Similar lower bounds of the MI have been used in information-theoretic multi-objective and constraint BO \citep{ishikura2025pareto,Takeno2022-Sequential}.